IT firms defer variable payouts months after CEOs got huge hikes

-In FY22, Infosys CEO got a 43 per cent hike, while Wipro chief got a 20 per cent hike

-Even as IT majors Wipro TCS and Infosys have deferred the variable compensation payout to employees, a few months earlier, the CEOs of the companies were given huge salary hikes.
+Even as IT majors Wipro, Tata Consultancy Services (TCS), and Infosys have deferred the variable compensation payout to employees, a few months earlier, the CEOs of the companies were given huge salary hikes.

 The three companies have deferred the variable pay to employees.
 Wipro will be delaying variable pay to its mid- and senior-level executives for the June quarter, reportedly due to pressure on operating margins.
 Similarly, TCS has delayed the variable pay for mid and senior-level employees.
 Infosys, too, reduced the variable pay to 70 per cent for the first quarter as margins took a hit.